yongler/tp/docs/DeveloperGuide.md

 The `Model` component,

-* stores the InternApply data i.e., all `Application` objects (which are contained in a `UniqueApplicationList` object).
+* stores SoC InternApply's data i.e., all `Application` objects (which are contained in a `UniqueApplicationList` object).
 * stores the currently 'selected' `Application` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Application>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores a filtered list of `Application` objects (e.g., applications with upcoming `InterviewSlot`) as a separate _upcoming_ list which is exposed to outsiders as an unmodifiable `ObservableList<Application>` that can be 'observed'.
 * stores a `SummaryList` object that contains a list of `SummaryBox` objects which is exposed to the outsiders as an unmodifiable `ObservableList<SummaryBox>` that can be 'observed'.